Nintendo Wi-Fi Connection: Today and Tomorrow Channel

 The Today and Tomorrow Channel became available in Japan on December 2, 2008, and in Europe, Australia, and South Korea on September 9, 2009.
 The channel was developed in collaboration with Media Kobo and allowed users to view fortunes for up to six Miis across five categories: love, work, study, communications, and money.
 The channel also featured a compatibility test that compared two Miis, and it also gave out "lucky words" that had to be interpreted by the user.
 The channel used Mii birthdate data, but users had to input a birth year whenever they were loaded onto the channel.

-Wii My Room Channel
+Wii Room Channel

 A video on-demand service channel was released in Japan on May 1, 2009.
 The channel was a joint venture between Nintendo and Japanese advertising agency Dentsu.
 The channel's interface was built around a virtual living room, where up to 8 Miis can be registered and interact with each other.
 The virtual living room contained a TV which takes the viewer to the video list.
 Celebrity "concierge" Miis occasionally introduced special programming.